About the ‘Walking & Music in Shetland & Orkney’ Tour

 Explore the mainland, Skara Brae, Maes Howe… and possibly Hoy.
 Evening visit to The Wrigley Sisters at "The Reel"

-Day exploring before taking the night ferry to Shetland
+Day exploring Orkney before taking the night ferry to Shetland

-Arrive Lerwick, 4 nights Lerwick.
-Our 4 days on the Shetlands will encompass some Fiddle Frenzy fun, along with some walking and exploring of the islands.
+Arrive Lerwick, 3 nights Lerwick.
+Our 4 days on the Shetlands will be full of music from the islands, walking and exploring.

-After our final day at the Frenzy, we take the night ferry back to Aberdeen.
+After our final day exploring Shetland we take the night ferry back to Aberdeen.

 3 & 4 August

 We have a couple of days exploring Aberdeenshire and the haunts of J.S Skinner before heading back to Glasgow.
-2 nights Aberdeen area.
+2 nights Aberdeenshire area.